Kinnow

-The Kinnow is a high yield mandarin hybrid cultivated extensively in the wider Punjab region of India and Pakistan.
+The kinnow is a high yield mandarin hybrid cultivated extensively in the wider Punjab region of India and Pakistan.

 It is a hybrid of two citrus cultivars — 'King' (Citrus nobilis) × 'Willow Leaf' (Citrus × deliciosa) — first developed by Howard B. Frost, at the University of California Citrus Experiment Station.
 After evaluation, the kinnow was released as a new citrus hybrid for commercial cultivation in 1935.

+The largest Kinnow producing district in the world in Sargodha.

 Description

 In a hot climate, plants can grow up to 35 ft high.
 Kinnow trees are highly productive; it is not uncommon to find 1,000 fruits per tree.

 The fruit matures in January or February.
 It peels easily and has a high juice content.